 Curious how to caramelize onions?
 It's not hard!
 A few kitchen staples are all you need to make this simple condiment that takes any meal up a notch.
 Caramelized onions make a great addition to sandwiches (especially grilled cheeses), omelettes, frittatas, and more.

 Do you think there’s a savory dish out there that wouldn’t be improved by the addition of caramelized onions?

 I gave that question a little thought and couldn’t think of anything off the top of my head.
-Soft and richly coated, it’s amazing what two incredibly basic ingredients and forty-five minutes can do to a raw onion.
+Soft and richly coated, it’s amazing what a few simple ingredients and forty-five minutes can do to a raw onion.
 This homemade sour cream and onion dip is a perfect example.

 As the caramelized onions cook, they'll slowly become softer and more pliable, but won't begin to turn golden right away.
 That's okay!
 Low and slow is what we want.

 As time goes on, you'll notice the onions continue reducing in size.
 Keep periodically giving them a stir and keep an eye on them as the time reaches twenty, twenty-five minutes.

 (Though every stove top has its own idiosyncrasies and your caramelized onions may cook a little faster or slower.)

 Your mileage may vary, but for me it takes about forty-five minutes to one hour for the onions to reach the wonderfully jammy caramelization you see in the photo below.
 That's the time between lowering the heat once all the onions are in the pan to the golden-brown color you see here below.

 How golden is good enough?
 Well, that’s kind of up to you.
 I like to cook the caramelized onions until they're a nice golden brown without any very well done bits, but you can certainly keep them going until you're happy.

 It's wild how much they reduce!
 Two huge onions worth of slices result in approximately three-quarters of a cup of caramelized onions in total.